Home » Read & Learn » SEO | SEM » Guide to Google SEO and E-A-T (Now E-E-A-T)

 Ask Yourself These E-E-A-T Questions

-Now that you understand what is considered a high-quality site, you know what you need to do.
-First, review your main content, visuals, and navigation and ensure it is the best for your site visitors.
+Now that you understand what constitutes a high-quality site, you know what to do to achieve it.
+First, review your main content, visuals, and navigation to ensure they are optimal for your site visitors.

 • Can site visitors quickly find what they are looking for?